-Actuarial Methods and Assumptions: The total pension liability for CERS was determined by applying procedures to the actuarial valuation as of June 30, 2018.
-The financial reporting actuarial valuation as of June 30, 2019, used the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions: The total pension liability for CERS was determined by applying procedures to the actuarial valuation as of June 30, 2019.
+The financial reporting actuarial valuation as of June 30, 2020, used the following actuarial methods and assumptions:

-Valuation Date June 30, 2018 Measurement Date June 30, 2019 Experience Study July 1, 2013 - June 30, 2018 Actuarial Cost Method Entry Age Normal Amortization Method Level percentage of payroll Remaining Amortization Period 24 years, closed Payroll growth 2.00% Asset Valuation Method 20% of the difference between the market value of assets and the expected market value of assets is recognized Inflation 2.30% Salary Increase 3.30% to 10.30%, varies by service Investment Rate of Return 6.25%, net of pension plan investment expense, including inflation
+Valuation Date June 30, 2019 Measurement Date June 30, 2020 Experience Study July 1, 2013 - June 30, 2018 Actuarial Cost Method Entry Age Normal Amortization Method Level percentage of payroll Remaining Amortization Period 24 years, closed Payroll growth 2.00% Asset Valuation Method 20% of the difference between the market value of assets and the expected market value of assets is recognized Inflation 2.30% Salary Increase 3.30% to 10.30%, varies by service Investment Rate of Return 6.25%, net of pension plan investment expense, including inflation

 As a result of the 2018 experience study, the salary increase assumptions, retirement rate assumptions, mortality assumptions, withdrawal rates, and rates of disablement were updated for the 2019 actuarial valuation.
-These assumptions are fully documented in the report titled "Kentucky Retirement Systems 2018 Actuarial Experience Study for the Period Ending June 30, 2018."

 The mortality table used for active members is PUB-2010 General Mortality Table projected with ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
 For healthy retired members and beneficiaries, a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019 is utilized.
-For disabled members, the mortality table used is the PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+For disabled members, the mortality table used is the PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2019 is utilized.